bolt-os/spark/README.md

 # Spark

-Spark is a simple, 64-bit bootloader for RISC-V.
+`spark` is a 64-bit bootloader for RISC-V, implementing the [Limine Boot Protocol](https://github.com/limine-bootloader/limine/blob/trunk/PROTOCOL.md) for both SBI and UEFI systems.

 ## Building

-`spark` uses the `xtask` framework as its build system to gain more control over the process than is possible with `cargo` alone.
-The `xtask` is aliased to `cargo xtask` for convenience.
+`spark` uses a custom build tool called `xtask` which wraps `cargo` and controls the entire build process.
+To build the bootloader, simply run `cargo xtask build [--release]`.

-To build `spark`, simply run `cargo xtask build [--release]` in the root of this repository.
+The final build artifacts will be output into the `build/` directory.

-A `.hdd` directory will be created containing the build artifacts.
+For a full list of the available build options, run `cargo xtask build --help`.

 ## Using the Bootloader